sublime09/ALJI/docs/Labeling_Instructions.md

 - [**Download for Windows**](https://github.com/sublime09/ALJI/releases/latest/download/ALJI_Label_Helper_Windows.zip)
 	- Tested on Windows 10.
 Other systems may vary in results.
 - [**Download for OSX**](​https://github.com/sublime09/ALJI/releases/latest/download/ALJI_Label_Helper_Mac.zip)
+	- *Note*: Macs may prevent you from starting the program because I am not registered as an Apple Developer.
+Move the 'ALJI Label Helper' program to your 'Applications' folder to see an option to open the program when starting it.
 	- Tested on OSX 10.4 (Mojave).
 Other systems may may vary in results.
 	- Known bug: sometimes the main view appears frozen and unresponsive.
 	    - Workaround: Scrolling in the main view will refresh the view.